TobiasPSP/doneland_sources/DC-DC-Converter/buck/readme.md

 ### Phase 2: Running From Borrowed Energy Only

-The input voltage source has vanished: since the **Buck** switched it off in this phase, for the output load it no longer exists and does not supply any energy at this point:
+In this phase, the input voltage source vanished because the **Buck** converter turned it off.
+It does not supply energy to the output at this point:

 <img src="images/buck_off.png" width="100%" height="100%" />